 CHENGDU J-10 LIVELY DRAGON: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 9.75 meters 32 feet wing area 33.1 sq_meters 356.3 sq_feet length 15.49 meters 50 feet 10 inches height 5.43 meters 17 feet 10 inches empty weight 9,750 kilograms 21,495 pounds MTO weight 19,275 kilograms 42,500 pounds max speed at altitude Mach 2.2 service ceiling 18,000 meters 59,400 feet combat radius 550 kilometers 340 MI / 300 NMI _____________________ _________________ _______________________

-Avionics configuration is unclear, evident features being a glass cockpit with HUD and HOTAS controls, plus a planar-array multimode radar and a defensive countermeasures system.
-The aircraft is dynamically unstable, with a digital fly-by-wire system to keep it in the air.
+Avionics configuration is unclear, evident features being a glass cockpit with a head-up display (HUD) plus "hands on throttle and stick (HOTAS)" controls, plus a planar-array multimode radar and a defensive countermeasures system.
+The aircraft is dynamically unstable, with a digital FBW FCS to keep it in the air.

 The J-10 has a twin-barrel Type 23 23-millimeter cannon on the belly, offset to the left.
 There's a centerline pylon, primarily for a belly tank, and pairs of small pylons fore and aft of the centerline store on the belly.
 Each wing has three stores pylons, the innermost being "wet" for an external tank.